 We fly back to Kathmandu after our long mountain journey.
 The early morning flight drops us at Kathmandu.
 We can rest and relax throughout the day in the hotel.

-Day 14: Transfer to Airport for your home departure or onward for next program.
+Day 14: Transfer to Airport for your home departure or onward for the next program.

 Note of above itinerary: B = Breakfast, B.B = Bed & Breakfast, B.L.D = Breakfast, Lunch and Dinner.